Farsace/alx-pre_course/0x01-git/README.md

-My second readme is updated
+My second readme has been updated.